dhall-lang/dhall-lang/docs/discussions/Design-choices.md

 # Design choices

+> Read this if you're interested in the motivation behind various language design choices

 This page centrally documents some commonly cited design decisions that come up in various feature requests and language proposals.
 However, note that these decisions are not set in stone and we're open to changing our minds.
 The